Reinhard Sorge: Burial

 According to the website of the German War Graves Commission, Reinhard Johannes Sorge lies buried in a communal war grave at the Vermandovillers German war cemetery, located near the battlefield where he died.
-The remains of the German Jewish Expressionist poet Alfred Lichtenstein, who fell fighting for the Kaiser in 1914, lie in the same cemetery.
+The remains of the German Jewish Expressionist poet Alfred Lichtenstein, who similarly fell fighting for the last Kaiser in 1914, and a total of 22,632 fallen German soldiers from World War I lie in the same cemetery.

 Legacy

 On 23 December 1917, legendary Austrian stage director Max Reinhardt presided over the world premiere of Sorge's Kleist Prize-winning play Der Bettler, which had long been, "a succès de scandale, an innovation, changing the course of theatrical history with its revolutionary staging techniques."

 According to Michael Paterson, "The genius of the 20-year old Sorge already showed the possibilities of abstract staging, and Reinhardt in 1917, simply by following Sorge's stage directions, was to become the first director to present a play in wholly Expressionist style."

+Reinhardt's production of the play, which he had meticulously planned ever since he had purchased the rights from Sorge in 1913, proved enormously popular and productions immediately began to be staged in other German cities, such as Cologne.
+After the 1918 Armistice, newspapers in the German language in the United States also published articles highly praising Reinhardt's production of the play, which singlehandedly gave birth to Expressionism in the theatre.

-The subsequent influence of Reinhard Sorge upon Christian poetry in the Germanosphere was so overwhelming during the Interwar Period, that Rev. B. O'Brien compared Sorge to Francis Thompson.
+Furthermore, the subsequent influence of Reinhard Sorge upon Christian poetry in the Germanosphere was so overwhelming during the Interwar Period, that Rev. B. O'Brien compared Sorge to Francis Thompson.

-On 4 July 2016 the centenary of Sorge's death was commemorated in a multinational ceremony at Belloy-en-Santerre, alongside Allied war poets Alan Seeger and Camil Campanyà, who fell serving with the French Foreign Legion during the same battle.
+The centenary of Lance Corporal Reinhard Sorge's death was commemorated, alongside those of Allied war poets Alan Seeger and Camil Campanyà, who fell serving with the French Foreign Legion during the same battle, during a multinational ceremony at Belloy-en-Santerre on 04 July 2016.